iann0036/tf-cfn-provider/docs/providers/oraclepaas/DatabaseServiceInstance.md

 `Standby` - (Optional) Specifies the configuration details of the standby database.
 This is only applicable in Oracle Cloud Infrastructure Regions. `FailoverDatabase` and `DisasterRecovery` inside the `DatabaseConfiguration` block must be set to `true`.
 Standby is documented below.

+`Subnet` - (Optional) Name of the subnet within the region where the Oracle Database Cloud Service instance is to be provisioned.

 `AdminPassword` - (Required) Password for Oracle Database administrator users sys and system.
 The password must meet the following requirements: Starts with a letter.
 Is between 8 and 30 characters long.
 Contains letters, at least one number, and optionally, any number of these special characters: dollar sign `$`, pound sign `#`, and underscore `_`.

 `UsableStorage` - (Required) Storage size for data (in GB).
 Minimum value is `15`.
 Maximum value depends on the backup destination: if `BOTH` is specified, the maximum value is `1200`; if `OSS` or `NONE` is specified, the maximum value is `2048`.

+`AvailabilityDomain` - (Optional) Name of the availability domain within the region where the Oracle Database Cloud Service instance is to be provisioned.

 `BackupDestination` - (Optional) Backup Destination.
 Possible values are `BOTH`, `OSS`, `NONE`.This defaults to `NONE`.